blakehartin/QuantumCoinProject/README.md

 Thank you for considering to help out with the source code!

 * Please reach out in [our Discord Server](https://discord.gg/bbbMPyzJTM) for any questions.
-* Pull requests need to be based on and opened against the `main` branch.
+* Pull requests need to be based on and opened against the `main` branch .

 ## License